 US Nanny Institute on November 9, 2020

-Parents and Nannies can help children understand the meaning behind the Veteran’s Day holiday and celebrate this tradition with music, crafts and storytelling.
-Every year, Veteran’s Day is celebrated in the United States on November 11th.
+Each year, Veteran’s Day is celebrated in the United States on November 11th.
+Parents and Nannies can help children understand the meaning behind the Veteran’s Day holiday.
+With the meaning in mind, nannies and parents can celebrate this tradition with music, crafts and storytelling.

 A version of Veteran’s or Armistice Day is celebrated globally, with local influences and traditions.
 Over 100 years after the end of WWI, millions of people in the United Kingdom, Canada, France, Australia, and New Zealand commemorate the anniversary of the 1918 Armistice.
 They often wear a red poppy to mark the occasion.
-The poppy became the symbol of remembrance after a brigade surgeon noticed poppies growing on a ravaged battlefield which inspired him to write a poem.
-“In Flanders Field” channels the voices of the fallen soldiers and begins with the words, “In Flanders Field”, the poppies blow, Between the crosses, row on row”.
-Americans do not typically wear poppies on November 11.
-Instead, we wear the symbolic red flower on Memorial Day.
+The poppy became the symbol of remembrance.
+A brigade surgeon noticed poppies growing on a ravaged battlefield which inspired him to write a poem.
+“In Flanders Field” channels the voices of the fallen soldiers.
+It begins with the words, “In Flanders Field”, the poppies blow, Between the crosses, row on row”.

 Veteran’s Day Celebration Ideas

 - Share a story about a veteran with the kids.
 There are great websites including the National Aire and Space Museum Wall of Honor where you can find stories about US servicemen and women.

 - Read the poem, “In Flanders Field” and discuss what it represents.

 - Listen to patriotic music and talk about the lyrics to songs such as “Freedom Song” by the Air Force Band

 - Use arts and crafts time to make a card for an active military service member and mail it to Support Our Troops